awsdocs/amazon-emr-release-guide/doc_source/emr-encryption-tdehdfs.md

 **Note**
 Linux line continuation characters \(\\\) are included for readability\.
 They can be removed or used in Linux commands\.
 For Windows, remove them or replace with a caret \(^\)\.

-## Considerations for HDFS Transparent Encryption<a name="emr-HDFS-transparent-encryption-considerations"></a>
+## Considerations for HDFS transparent encryption<a name="emr-HDFS-transparent-encryption-considerations"></a>

 A best practice is to create an encryption zone for each application where they may write files\.
 Also, you can encrypt all of HDFS by using the hdfs\-encryption\-zones classification in the configuration API and specify the root path \(/\) as the encryption zone\.

-## Hadoop Key Management Server<a name="emr-hadoop-kms"></a>
+## Hadoop key management server<a name="emr-hadoop-kms"></a>

-[Hadoop KMS](http://hadoop.apache.org/docs/current/hadoop-kms/index.html) is a key management server that provides the ability to implement cryptographic services for Hadoop clusters, and can serve as the key vendor for [Transparent Encryption in HDFS on Amazon EMR](#emr-encryption-tdehdfs)\.
+[Hadoop KMS](http://hadoop.apache.org/docs/current/hadoop-kms/index.html) is a key management server that provides the ability to implement cryptographic services for Hadoop clusters, and can serve as the key vendor for [Transparent encryption in HDFS on Amazon EMR](#emr-encryption-tdehdfs)\.
 Hadoop KMS in Amazon EMR is installed and enabled by default when you select the Hadoop application while launching an EMR cluster\.
 The Hadoop KMS does not store the keys itself except in the case of temporary caching\.
 Hadoop KMS acts as a proxy between the key provider and the client trustee to a backing keystore—it is not a keystore\.
 The default keystore that is created for Hadoop KMS is the Java Cryptography Extension KeyStore \(JCEKS\)\.
 The JCE unlimited strength policy is also included, so you can create keys with the desired length\.
 Hadoop KMS also supports a range of ACLs that control access to keys and key operations independently of other client applications such as HDFS\.
 The default key length in Amazon EMR is 256 bit\.

 To configure Hadoop KMS, use the hadoop\-kms\-site classification to change settings\.
 To configure ACLs, you use the classification kms\-acls\.

 For more information, see the [Hadoop KMS documentation](http://hadoop.apache.org/docs/current/hadoop-kms/index.html)\.
 Hadoop KMS is used in Hadoop HDFS transparent encryption\.
-To learn more about HDFS transparent encryption, see the [HDFS Transparent Encryption](http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/TransparentEncryption.html) topic in the Apache Hadoop documentation\.
+To learn more about HDFS transparent encryption, see the [HDFS transparent encryption](http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/TransparentEncryption.html) topic in the Apache Hadoop documentation\.

 **Note**
 In Amazon EMR, KMS over HTTPS is not enabled by default with Hadoop KMS\.
 To learn how to enable KMS over HTTPS, see the [Hadoop KMS documentation](http://hadoop.apache.org/docs/current/hadoop-kms/index.html)\.